bsiniarski-r7/worker-placement/README.md

 # worker-placement
 by Bart Siniarski

-Set of tools and scripts to understand the placement of files on short term workers (w200 - 217)
+Set of tools and scripts to understand the placement of files on short term workers (w200 - w217)

 # Tools:
 ## download-worker-data.sh

 This tool is used to download TODAY's laliste output in a raw format - as it is stored on the short term workers.
 The copy is saved locally into a folder named "laliste-data".
 Laliste produces a new file every hour, hence we are letting you specify the time of the day and the number of workers to download.

-**Run with sudo:**
+<b>Run with sudo:</b>
 <pre>
 download-laliste.sh <b>time</b> <b>worker_start</b> <b>worker_end</b>
 </pre>